-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=10pt,topsep=3pt,itemsep=0.2pt] \item \textbf{Tool-Integrated Ranking Reasoning:} We propose \ours, a ranking-oriented recommender agent framework that integrates a suite of designed recommendation-oriented tools into a ReAct-style reasoning chain to support evidence-grounded recommendation, together with a tool-integrated policy optimization for training recommender agents.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=10pt,topsep=3pt,itemsep=0.2pt] \item We propose an agentic recommendation framework that integrates a suite of carefully designed recommendation-oriented tools into the reasoning process to support evidence-grounded recommendation, together with a tool-integrated policy optimization for training recommender agents.

-\item \textbf{List-Wise Policy Optimization:} We introduce list-wise GRPO to optimize \ours based on implicit feedback in an end-to-end manner, jointly training multi-step reasoning, tool-use decision-making, and the final ranked list generation under list-wise ranking rewards.